 We may also charge for making datasets (or parts of datasets) that are relevant copyright works available for re-use.
 These charges will be in accordance with either regulations made under section 11B of the Freedom of Information Act or other enactments.

-If we are to make a charge, we will confirm the payment that is due before we provide the information.
+If we do charge, the payment be needed before we provide the information.